jostosh/jostosh.github.io/content/blog/spn02/index.md

         out += max_b
     return out
 ```
-The highlighted block in the code above implements the matrix multiplication in the log domain using TensorFlow operations.
-The remaining code is either to determine the constants `max_a` and `max_b` or to know which dimensions to use in case we have a so-called _batched_ matrix multiplication with tensors of dimensions higher than 2.
+The highlighted block in the code above implements the matrix multiplication in the log domain with only a few operations.
+The remaining code is either to (i) determine the constants `max_a` and `max_b` or to (ii) know whether to transpose the inner-most dimensions of any of the inputs or (iii) to know which dimensions to use in case we have a so-called _batched_ matrix multiplication with tensors of dimensions higher than 2.
+The `replace_infs_with_zeros` is to ensure that we don't run into trouble when `max_a` or `max_b` contains `-inf`.

 The matrix $X'$ corresponds to the log probabilities of the inputs of a set of sum nodes with the same scope.
 Each row in the matrix contains these inputs for a single sample in the batch.
 In other words, we could think of it as `[batch, num_in_per_scope]` dimensions.

 The matrix $W'$ corresponds to the log weights of multiple sum nodes which are all connected to the same set of children with identical scopes.
 It's dimensions are `[num_in_per_scope, num_out_per_scope]`.